project-koku/koku-ui/README.md

 ```

 ## Running Koku-UI against a hosted Koku-API, using webpack proxy
-Note that this currently supports Insights stage-beta, stage-stable, prod-beta, and prod-stable environments.
+Note that this approach currently supports the Insights stage-beta, stage-stable, prod-beta, and prod-stable environments.

 1. Start development server
 ```